jaimebarrancos/backpack/README.md

 ## Description:
 A different ownership system that Web3 hasn't yet seen.

+## TODO: only allow trades of trusted people

 ### Creating an asset / a store (where you sell assets):